org-arl/unet-blog/_posts/2020-03-30-exploting-spatial-diversity-using-unetstack3.md

 - *Main receiver:* A node that acts as the main receiver in a group of receiver nodes.
 It is the main receiver's responsibility to decode the information.
 - *Assisting receiver:* A node that acts as an assisting receiver in a group of receiver nodes.
 It is the assisting receiver's responsibility to forward the relevant information to the main receiver.

-The two assisting receiver nodes are in cahoots with the main receiver to cooperatively share the information.
+The assisting receiver nodes are in cahoots with the main receiver to cooperatively share the information.
 This sharing of information usually happens over a short-range wired or wireless network (e.g., WiFi, TCP/IP, UDP/IP).
 Although, nothing stops one from using a different technology for sharing information.

 ### What's the immediate practical advantage one can see ?